 Median Salary: $71,687

 An occupational health nurse has the unique job of ensuring that workplaces are safe for employees.
-This role includes identifying occupational hazards in order to prevent injuries from occurring on the job.
-It may also include developing safety programs as well as educating a corporation’s staff on various health and wellness topics like weight loss, stress management, or smoking cessation, for instance.
+This role includes identifying occupational hazards to prevent injuries from occurring on the job.
+It may also include developing safety programs, educating a corporation’s staff on various health and wellness topics like weight loss, stress management, or smoking cessation.
 Occupational health nurses also treat injured workers and those who fall ill while on the clock.